jilen/play-zlayer/README.md

 ### Intro

-An play! framework managed by `ZLayer`
+A play! framework app managed by `ZLayer`

 ### How ?